PubInv/RegulatorySunlight/README.md

 The diagram in the directory may give you a general idea of our approach.

+## A Related Motivation

+Based on some work by Sabrina Merlo of OSMS, I wrote [this essay](https://docs.google.com/document/d/1Pw9d6etTq27zWiV7AkPupDx-u21YB-dLqVroF-0IB-M/edit?usp=sharing) proposing a new kind of FDA clearance.
+This is independent of the license, but it is related as a motivational work, so I'm linking it here.

 ## Acknowledgments

 Thanks to Pierre Lonchampt for sharing some of his knowledge with us.